DTADMI/spring-tiny-link-generator/README.md

 ### Architecture

 We decided to implement a scalable system that could handle an important load of concurrent queries.
-For this reason, we decided to implement some rate limiting and load limiting strategies, along with some caching to improve performance when converting.
+For this reason, we decided to have the url max length configurable ( tiny.link.size=10 ), and to implement some rate limiting and load limiting strategies, along with some caching to improve performance when converting.

 It also helps to make the conversion idempotent (always return the same result for the same query), although that is mainly achieved by using a database to store the results.
 We decided on a DAO + service + controller strategy to handle the CRUD, as the data is not complex enough to warrant a Repository strategy.
 As a data model, we went with the following :